AmitKumarDas/curated-tech/go/req-in-the-wild.md

 helps me always.

 ```
-# The day I got stuck in make()
+# The day I got stumped with init()

-  > I used arrOfT = make(map[string]T)
-  & used arrOfT["new"] = someNewT more than 6 times

-  - Need to understand the defaults len & cap of an array
+  - Need to understand the initialization order of .go files
-  - Why should you use append with make ?
+  - The .go files are initialized in alphabetical order
+  - CAREFUL:
+    - init function of A.go depends on init function of C.go
+    - init of C.go has not yet happened when init of A.go is invoked

+# slices internals
   - Ref - https://blog.golang.org/go-slices-usage-and-internals

 # Handling metadata or kv pairs or unknown in CLI.